raubirius/SwitchTaskbar/README.md

 I also adapted it to the Lazarus project solution (inside the [@Trash.7z](https://github.com/raubirius/SwitchTaskbar/blob/main/%40Trash.7z) package&nbsp;– it would still need to be switched from window to console mode), but since C produces a shorter .exe file, I stuck with the original solution.
 So much for a short story.

 **Warning!** Windows Defender marks any .exe file created with the source codes of this project (Pascal or C) as malicious.
-This is because OS functions are used that are usually reserved for other purposes, but in reality this code is completely harmless.
+This is because some OS functions are used that are usually reserved for other purposes, but in reality this code is completely harmless.

 ## Slovenský text (Slovak description)…